How to Get Aadhar Card in India

 2) Via Post (Print the form and send it across UIDAI office located at Bangalore)

 Official Link For Updating Aadhar Card

 The basic requirement here is that you need to have your personal mobile which you gave when enrolling for Aadhar.
-The one time password will be sent on the mobile number.
+The one-time password will be sent to the mobile number.

 You can change/update the following information:

 - Mobile Number